 We all know who Michael Phelps is, but can you name another Olympic gold medalist in swimming?
 What about some women gold winners?
-Chances are you, and most people, can’t come up with the top 5, so here we are trying to spread the word about these great athletes and their amazing performance.
+People who are into sports, sports betting and sports lotteries which they play with PA iLottery Bonus Code, usually know to name the majority of medalists.
+But chances are you, and the rest of ‘regular‘ people, can’t come up with the top 5, so here we are trying to spread the word about these great athletes and their amazing performance.

 Phelps is obviously at the top of the list with 23 gold medals, 3 silver and 2 bronze, being way above the second place occupied by Mark Spitz with only 9 gold medals, 1 silver and 1 bronze.
 Spitz is a veteran swimmer who won his gold during the 1968 and 1972 Summer Olympics.